Chart Color Schemes

 Educational outcomes in Mortlake fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 15.2%, significantly lower than the Victorian average of 33.4%.
-Bachelor degrees are most common at 11.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.5%).
-Vocational credentials are held by 39.6% of residents aged 15 and above, with advanced diplomas at 11.0% and certificates at 28.6%.
+The area's university qualification rate is 15.2%, significantly lower than Victoria's average of 33.4%.
+Bachelor degrees are the most common at 11.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 39.6% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (28.6%).
 Educational participation is high, with 26.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education